yhnmju/c2fold/README.md

 ## About

-I wrote this utility because I had lost my collection of music on my computer when I had two hard disk drive loses in short succession.
+I wrote this utility because I had lost my collection of music on my computer when I had two disk drive loses in short succession.

-Unfortunately my collection of cd's were out of the house in storage (moving house).
-I didn't want to collect and unbox these as I would soon have to send them offsite again.
+Unfortunately, my collection of cd's were out of the house in storage (moving house).
+I didn't want to collect and upbox these as I would soon have to send them offsite again.
-So instead I wrote c2f so that I could download these as a replacement from cloud, convert from mp4 to mp3 and add id3 tags.
+So instead, I wrote c2f so that I could download these as a replacement from cloud, convert from mp4 to mp3 and add id3 tags.

 c2f is a utility to download videos and convert them to mp3 or ogg files.
-It identfiies the song and album, using a combination songrec (Shazam client) and Musicbrainz (additional information), and updates the audio file with metadata (id3).
+It identfiies the song and album, using a combination of songrec (Shazam client) and Musicbrainz (additional information), and updates the audio file with metadata (id3).
 It then uses the metadata to update the name of the audio file.

 ## TODO